When we were first married, my husband would sit on the edge of our king-size bed every morning and circle my slim waist with his massive hands.

 Our new morning ritual begins with me now facing his back, not his chest.
 Magical cream designed to block nerve pain has replaced the hair pick and conditioner.

-The series of actions I performed has now changed to a prescribed order, but the ritual of doing something intimately and consistently with my husband has been re-ignited.
+The series of actions I performed has now changed to a prescribed order.
+However, the ritual of doing something intimately and consistently with my husband has been re-ignited.

 But how was I treating the man I had been married to for over 40 years?
 With shock, I started noticing a shrillness creeping into my voice when I spoke to him.
 A dismissive, insensitive tone.
 A condescending way of answering his never-ending basic questions about how to use the note section in his cell phone.